Claude Code Plugins

 • Modifying or debugging existing patterns

-• Understanding pattern framework concepts (cells, handlers, derive, lift)
+• Understanding pattern framework concepts (cells, handlers, computed, lift)

 • Troubleshooting type errors or runtime issues